This low-carb zucchini lasagna recipe is a guilt-free take on the classic comfort food.

 Instructions

-- In a medium bowl, mix together the beaten eggs with the cottage cheese.
-Add the spinach and parmesan cheese and nutmeg.
+- In a medium bowl, mix the ricotta cheese, egg, spinach, parmesan cheese, and nutmeg.

-- Pour ½ cup pasta sauce on the bottom of a 9 x 13" pan.
-First layer the zucchini, meat sauce, layer of zucchini, cottage cheese mixture, zucchini, final layer of meat sauce and a final layer of zucchini.
-Top with remaining ½ cup pasta sauce.
+- Spread ¾ cup pasta sauce on the bottom of a 9 x 13-inch pan.
+Layer a quarter of the zucchini slices, followed by half of the meat sauce, zucchini, all of the ricotta mixture, zucchini, the remaining meat sauce, and the remaining zucchini.
+Top with remaining ¾ cup pasta sauce.

-- Bake uncovered in a 350˚F oven for 1 hour.
-Cover with mozzarella cheese and continue to bake until cheese is brown and bubbly.
+- Bake uncovered for 1 hour.
+Top with mozzarella cheese and continue to bake for 15-20 minutes until cheese is brown and bubbly.
+Broil for 2-3 minutes if desired.

 Above recipe only calls for one zucchini.
 Is this correct?